-- The Finance Director is responsible for the School's technical provision and infrastructure and works with the School's IT providers, STG Infotech, to ensure that safeguards are in place to filter and monitor inappropriate content and alert the school to safeguarding issues.
-The Finance Director, as Data Protection Officer, is responsible for ensuring that personal data is managed in line with statutory requirements. - The Head is responsible for ensuring that staff are trained in e-safety, through regular INSET and induction in this policy, as part of the School's wider safeguarding strategy. - The Director of Studies is responsible for ensuring that the curriculum includes education and guidance for pupils on the safe use of technology and the provision and restrictions that apply to the use of technology in School. - The Head of Pastoral Care (and Designated Safeguarding Lead) will ensure that pupils receive age-appropriate guidance in the PHSE programme (and any such other occasional training sessions as may be deemed appropriate) about the dangers of grooming, the accessing of inappropriate material, and the sharing of personal information or photographs, particularly on social networking sites.
-This will also include education on the dangers of extremism, in line with the School's commitment to the requirements of the Prevent duty (see Prevent Duty Policy 2.7). - The House staff will ensure that younger pupils have limited access to their mobile devices (and thus 3G and 4G provision). - Staff will keep parents informed about any such guidance which is provided to pupils and seek their cooperation in helping the pupils to avoid putting themselves at risk whilst using such technology, particularly when online.
+- The Bursar is responsible for the School's technical provision and infrastructure and works with the School's IT providers, Net Technical Solutions, to ensure that safeguards are in place to filter and monitor inappropriate content and alert the school to safeguarding issues.
+The Compliance Officer is responsible for ensuring that personal data is managed in line with statutory requirements. - The Head is responsible for ensuring that staff are trained in e-safety, through regular INSET and induction in this policy, as part of the School's wider safeguarding strategy. - The Director of Studies to whom the Head of PHSE reports, is responsible for ensuring that the curriculum includes education and guidance for pupils on the safe use of technology and the provision and restrictions that apply to the use of technology in School.

+The Head of Pastoral Care (and Designated Safeguarding Lead) in liaison with the Director of Studies, will ensure that pupils receive age-appropriate guidance in the PHSE programme (and any such other occasional training sessions as may be deemed appropriate) about the dangers of grooming, the accessing of inappropriate material, and the sharing of personal information or photographs, particularly on social networking sites.
+This will also include education on the dangers of extremism, in line with the School's commitment to the requirements of the Prevent duty (see Prevent Duty Policy 2.7).

+- The House staff will ensure that younger pupils have limited access to their mobile devices (and thus 3G and 4G provision). - Staff will keep parents informed about any such guidance which is provided to pupils and seek their cooperation in helping the pupils to avoid putting themselves at risk whilst using such technology, particularly when online.